To Love & Die

-"To Love & Die" is a song by American recording artist Jhené Aiko, taken from her debut studio album, Souled Out (2014).
-The song was released on June 24, 2014, as the lead single from the album.
-In 2012 Aiko revealed that she would be working with Cocaine 80s and announcing they would feature on the album.
+"To Love & Die" is a song by American recording artist Jhené Aiko from her debut studio album, Souled Out (2014).
+The song was released as the lead single from the album on June 24, 2014.
+In 2012, Aiko revealed that she would be working with Cocaine 80s and announcing they would feature on the album.
 The song was written by Aiko, alongside Mac Robinson, Brian Warfield and James Fauntleroy and interpolates 50 Cent's 2003 song "Many Men (Wish Death)".
 "To Love & Die" features Cocaine 80s, with fellow members James Fauntleroy providing vocals and No I.D. handling the production.

 Backed by tripping drum loops and hypnotic, spacey synthesisers, "To Love & Die" is dark and melodic R&B and PBR&B song that lyrically revolves around love and contains confessional lyrics.
 Upon release "To Love & Die" was met with generally positive reviews from music critics; whom praised the song's production and Aiko's vocals.
 Commercially the song fared well charting at number forty six on the US Hot R&B/Hip-Hop Songs and number twenty on the US Top R&B Singles and made appearances on German and UK charts.

 To promote the single Aiko released a video of her preparing to go on tour and rehearsals, and sang an acoustic rendition of the song.
 In August Aiko performed the song at Lollapalooza festival as part of her setlist and performed an acoustic rendition of the song for MTV's unplugged artist to watch.

 Background

 In October 2012, after performing at SOB's in New York City, Aiko revealed to The Singers Room that she is recording a project with No I.D. and the rest of Cocaine 80s and that they would also be featured on her upcoming Def Jam debut, Souled Out: "Me and the Cocaine 80s is made up of musicians, singers and producers.
 I told them I wanted to be a part of the Cocaine 80s.
 I wanted to be the female voice of the group.
 They will be featured on ‘Souled Out’.
 Yes, we are definitely working on a mixtape or album together.
 That is definitely in the works.

 The song was written by Aiko, alongside Mac Robinson, Brian Warfield and James Fauntleroy.
 Other writing credits also come from American rapper 50 Cent, Darrell "Digga" Branch, Luis Resto, Frederick Perren and Keni St. Lewis, due to their contribution to 50 Cent's 2003 song "Many Men (Wish Death)", which Aiko sampled.

 Following the release of Aiko's debut extended play Sail Out (2013), Aiko announced her debut studio album Souled Out would be released in May 2014.
-On 23 June 2014 Jhené Aiko posted the cover art and a snippet of the single on her official Instagram page, the singles artwork was described as "space-y" by Adelle Platon of Vibe magazine.
+On 23 June 2014 Jhené Aiko posted the cover art and a snippet of the single on her official Instagram page, the single's artwork was described as "space-y" by Adelle Platon of Vibe magazine.
 The song was released for digital download on iTunes on the following day.